Daniel-KM/Omeka-S-module-Shibboleth/README.md

 [Shibboleth] is a module for [Omeka S] that allows to use [Shibboleth single sign-on services] to authenticate users.

-Because Shibboleth is a variant of the protocol [SAML], this module will not be maintained anymore and will be fully replaced by module [Single Sign On] soon.
+Because Shibboleth is an extension of the protocol [SAML], this module is no more maintained and is fully replaced by module [Single Sign On].

 Installation